rtprincy/astro.ai/README.md

 # Data visualisation

-A simple Streamlit app for visualising two columns from a give csv file
+A simple Streamlit app for visualising two columns from a given csv file

 ### How to run it on your own machine